 Never walk under the descending door.
 If there is a problem with parts or the reverse system, the door will collapse on you.

-7. Monthly inspections become your guideservice_garage
+7. Monthly inspections become your guide

 Visually inspect the garage door cables, tracks, rollers, springs, hinges, and sensors every month to make sure they are free of rust, in their original position and aligned.
 If anything seems to be wrong, call a garage door repair pro.